cloudfoundry/community/toc/rfc/rfc-0007-repository-ownership.md

-Adding a repository to the ownership scope of a Working Group, removing a repository from its scope, or transferring a repository between Working Groups within the `cloudfoundry` GitHub organization requires approval separately from each affected Working Group and from the Technical Oversight Committee (TOC).
+Adding a repository to the ownership scope of a Working Group, removing a repository from its scope, or transferring a repository between Working Groups requires approval separately from each affected Working Group and from the Technical Oversight Committee (TOC).

 ## Problem